sroy729/sroy729.github.io/_pages/courses.md

 title: "Courses"
 ---

-### Courses

-The courses that I have taken in IIT Bombay are listed below in reverse chronological order.
+The courses I have taken at IIT Bombay are listed below in reverse chronological order.
 **(*)indicates it's an ongoing course**

 - **CS 230** : Digital Logic Design and Computer Architecture, Spring 2023